ihustle-hard/react-web-app-5th/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-Created my-app at /root/node_modules/my-app/my-app Inside that directory, you can run several commands:
+Created my-app at /root/node_modules/my-app/my-app.
+Inside that directory, you can run several commands:

+Usage:
-  npm start
+ # npm start

  Starts the development server.

+Usage:
-  npm run build
+ # npm run build

  Bundles the app into static files for production.

+Usage:
-  npm test
+ # npm test

  Starts the test runner.

-  npm run eject
+ # npm run eject

  Removes this tool and copies build dependencies, configuration files and scripts into the app directory.
 If you do this, you can’t go back!

 We suggest that you begin by typing:

-  cd my-app
+ # cd my-app
-  npm start
+ # npm start

-## Learn More
+** Learn More **

 To learn more about Next.js, take a look at the following resources: